ajaiswal96/15-466-f18-base0/README.md

 # Game Information
-(Note: fill in this portion with information about your game.)

 Title: Slidey Ball

 Author: Anubhav Jaiswal

 Design Document: This game was inspired by the game in the following document.
-However certain changes were made to the specified game.
+However certain improvements were made to the specified game.
 1) Instead of just merging adjacent balls in a powerful slide, balls merge like they do in 2048 --> adjacent ones matching the edge merge together.
 2) Instead of having a separate slide and powerful slide, there is a single merge.
 A slide is automatically performed if balls cannot be combined.
 Otherwise a 'powerful slide' is performed, followed by a slide.
 I wanted to match the dynamics of 2048, and this makes the gameplay more enjoyable.
+3) Instead of merging arbitrary adjacent balls, only those that are adjacent to and match the edge to which they are being merged get merged.
 3) The player has a choice of replaying a level ('r') or trying a new level ('space').
 If the player replays a level, the best score is retained.
 If the player starts a new random level, the best score is reset.
 4) A player can highlight a row or column using the arrow keys.
 If a column is highlighted, then only up and down merges can be performed.
 If a row is selected, only left and right merges can be performed.
 These merges are controlled via 'WASD'